Visyond/website-hugo/site/content/_index.md

         - text: >-
             Extend your collaborators’ analyses without anyone losing or corrupting data.
       descr: >-
-        Analyze important decision metrics, and empower teams to self-serve and collaborate on analyses.
-All this - in a single platform that connects spreadsheets, analyses and dashboards.
+        Scenarios, analyses, and dashboards are connected to the central spreadsheet and stored in one place — easy to track, collaborate and update, manage access, and share without information chaos.
       video: /video/Visualize the Impact of Important Business Drivers - Visyond.mp4
       videoPoster: /video/grid_thumbnail.jpg
       title: Establish a single source of truth